aaron5670/drinking-game-app/README.md

 I start with a web app and then I will try to port it to mobile devices.
 I use Turborepo so I can share code between the Mobile and Web app.

+## 📦 Packages

+- `@game/colyseus-schema` - This package contains the schema definitions for the game state.
+- `@game/client-state` - This package contains the game state that is used by the client.
+- `@game/use-game-hook` - This package contains the hook that is used to connect to the game server and to subscribe to the game state.

 ## ✏️ ToDo

 - [x] Create a simple `Swiper` / `Card` component